Modernly designed attic bathroom in St Anns

 Likely expense of an attic conversion in St Anns: 15,000-20,000 pounds

-Turnaround time from start to finish is usually quite quick.
-For instance, a three bed semi with a Dorma window would take less than three weeks to complete.
+Turnaround time from start to finish is typically quite quick.
+For instance, a 3 bed semi with a Dorma window would take less than three weeks to complete.

 Simple bathroom in attic in St Anns